13 simple yet important things to include on your website.

 6. Signup form

 To allow you to collect contact information of visitors even if they don't make a purchase on your website, you should include a signup form.
 To attract them to do so, you can include an offer in exchange to attract more customers.
+Make sure you ask for a name, you want to make sure you talk to a person next time you contact them.

 7. FAQs section